presidentbeef/neko_tutorial/ffi.md

 ## C Extensions

-It is fairly straightforward to wrap C libraries so they may be accessed from Neko, but there are quite a few details, so this page will only cover getting started.
+It is fairly straightforward to wrap C libraries so they may be accessed from Neko.
+However, there are quite a few details, so this page will only cover getting started.
 The full documentation is available [here](http://nekovm.org/doc/ffi).

 Any C code that will be used from Neko needs to include the `neko.h` header and link to the Neko library (`libneko.so`, `libneko.dylib`, or `neko.lib` depending on your platform.)